Skip to main content

 • Completed design and development of an eCR Viewer MVP and validated its potential time savings with public health staff

-• Based on user testing with a lightweight MVP, the eCR Viewer allows staff to process a singular eCR file for case ascertainment in five clicks rather than twenty-five clicks
+• eCR processing reduced from 25 clicks to 5 clicks — based on user testing with a lightweight MVP, the eCR Viewer enables staff to process a singular eCR file for case ascertainment in five clicks rather than twenty-five clicks

-• Based on user journey mapping in Maine, the eCR Viewer enables staff to process all eCR files in a queue (over 5,000) in just one week rather than 4.5 months
+• Queue processing time reduced from 4.5 months to one week — based on user journey mapping in Maine, the eCR Viewer enables staff to process all eCR files in a queue (over 5,000) in just one week rather than 4.5 months

-• Three public health jurisdictions have committed to pilot the eCR Viewer, commencing kickoff in summer 2024
+• Three pilot jurisdictions committed to testing the eCR Viewer in production environments, with kickoff commencing in summer 2024

 Let’s deliver together.